 Between 2010 and 2017 he was the Chief Executive of AIM quoted LGO Energy plc and until 2018 the CEO, and later Executive Chairman, of Solo Oil plc.
 At Solo Oil plc, in addition to playing an important role in hydrocarbon discoveries in Tanzania and elsewhere, he recognised the enormous potential for helium exploration using the latest play concepts that were emerging at that time.
-With Dan Maling, he was instrumental in Solo Oil plc making a substantial early investment in Helium One Limited in 2017 which is now quoted on the AIM market with an approximate market capitalisation of £150 million in June 2021.
-Solo Oil plc was the first UK publicly traded company to support a new pure helium play.
-As part of its investment in Helium One Limited, Neil facilitated their access to legacy seismic data and on their behalf personally supervised its reprocessing and subsequent reinterpretation.
+He was instrumental in Solo Oil plc making a substantial early investment in Helium One Limited in 2017 which is now quoted on the AIM market.
+Solo Oil plc was the first UK publicly traded company to support a pure helium play.
+As part of its investment in Helium One Limited, Neil facilitated their access to legacy seismic data and, on their behalf, personally supervised its reprocessing and subsequent reinterpretation.
 The Helium One Limited prospect inventory in Tanzania's Rukwa Basin was substantially de-risked through these activities, which have greatly assisted Helium One Limited move to its present position.

-In close partnership with two of the UK's principal helium research teams at the University of Oxford (lead by Professor Chris Ballentine) and Durham University (lead by Professor Jon Gluyas) Neil has developed and invested in a private company, Helium Resources Limited (HRL), which has completed specialist surveys onshore in the UK and as a result has successfully identified subsurface accumulations of helium, which HRL are presently seeking to licence for drilling.
+In close partnership with two of the UK's principal helium research teams at the University of Oxford (lead by Professor Chris Ballentine) and Durham University (lead by Professor Jon Gluyas), Neil has developed and invested in a private company, Helium Resources Limited (HRL), which has completed specialist surveys onshore in the UK and as a result has successfully identified subsurface accumulations of helium, which HRL are presently seeking to licence for drilling.

-Fungai Ndoro, Non-Executive Director (appointed 11 May 2021)
+Fungai Ndoro, Non-executive Director (appointed 11 May 2021)

-Fungai is an experienced small cap corporate financier who specialises in working with growth companies.
-She has worked in the City for over a decade and has spent most of her career as a corporate financier at Peterhouse Capital Limited, advising public companies and executing a broad spectrum of corporate transactions, including IPOs, acquisitions and disposals, CVAs, open offers and structural reorganisations for corporate clients on the London Stock Exchange (including AIM) and AQSE.
+Fungai is an experienced corporate financier who specialises in working with growth companies.
+She has worked in the City for over a decade and has spent most of her career as a corporate advisor at Peterhouse Capital Limited, advising public companies and executing a broad spectrum of corporate transactions, including IPOs, acquisitions and disposals, CVAs, open offers and structural reorganisations for corporate clients on the London Stock Exchange (including AIM) and AQSE.
 Over her career, Fungai has executed the structuring and launch of several companies.

-Fungai is currently an Non-Executive Director of AQSE quoted Hydrogen Future Industries Plc, Oscillate Plc and an independent consultant providing strategic and regulatory guidance and advice to start-ups and growth companies, in various sectors.
+Fungai is currently an independent consultant providing strategic and regulatory guidance and advice to start-ups and growth companies, in various sectors.

-HELIUM VENTURES PLC DIRECTORS AND KEY PERSONNEL FOR THE YEAR ENDED 30 APRIL 2023
+HELIUM VENTURES PLC DIRECTORS AND KEY PERSONNEL FOR THE YEAR ENDED 30 APRIL 2024

-Charles Wood Non-Executive Director (appointed 10 November 2022)
+Charles Wood Non-executive Director (appointed 10 November 2022)

-Charles Wood is an experienced capital markets professional with 20 years expertise in the management and financing of growth companies internationally.
+Charles Wood is an experienced capital markets professional with 20 year's expertise in the management and financing of growth companies internationally.
 He holds a Bachelor of Commerce and is a fellow of the Financial Services Institute of Australasia (FINSIA).
 Mr. Wood is a Partner of London based Corporate Finance boutique, Orana Corporate LLP.
 He has considerable experience with both ASX and AIM listed companies.
-He has held and holds a number of Executive and Non-Executive roles in in public and private businesses providing corporate finance, business development and strategic advice
+He has held and holds a number of Executive and Non-executive roles in public and private businesses providing corporate finance, business development and strategic advice.

-The Directors present their Strategic Report of the Company for the year ended 30 April 2023.
+The Directors present their Strategic Report of the Company for the year ended 30 April 2024.